 With property prices altering all the time, it can be difficult to judge what to put your offer in at – especially when there is so much competition.

 The best advice is to look for properties that have sold in the local area to your property to make sure that what you are offering is not too high.
-You can check sold house prices on Rightmove, Zoopla and the UK House Price Index.

 Although you can offer any amount of money for a property, if you are getting a mortgage, the mortgage lender will confirm whether they feel what you are paying is correct.
+So make sure you speak to a mortgage broker beforehand and find a reliable lender who can understand your finances and the property you wish to purchase.

 If the bank feels the property is not worth what you are looking to pay for it then you’ll be left having to either make up the difference yourself (which is unlikely you’ll have the spare money to do this), or to renegotiate with the seller.